 PLT 220.
 Statistical Process Control.
 3 Credits.

+This course presents students with an understanding of elementary statistics by familiarizing them with basic concepts of measures of central tendency and variability, regression and correlation, probability, discrete and continuous random variables, the Central Limit Theorem, confidence intervals, and hypothesis testing.
+A calculator is required.
 Students will learn the use of statistical methods and SPC to improve quality and productivity through measurements, control, and reduction of process variation.
-Topics covered include: basic statistics, the normal distribution; control charting; process capability studies; gauge and measurement analysis.
+Topics covered include:basic statistics, the normal distribution; control charting; process capability studies; gauge and measurement analysis.
 Simple metrology concepts and the basics of geometric dimensioning and tolerance are also covered.
+Prerequisites: ENG 101 (or co-requisite), MAT 143.

 PLT 221.
 Master Molder I. 3 Credits.